List of minor biblical places: Beer

 Beer was a location reached by the Israelites during their Exodus journey, mentioned in Numbers 21:16-18.
 After the death of Aaron, the Israelites moved on, apparently at pace, through a series of locations along the Moabite/Amorite border.
 There was a well at Beer, where Moses was able to assemble and refresh the travelling community, and which was associated with a song regarding the Israelite leaders and 'the lawgiver' in providing water.

 Another Beer (or Bera) is mentioned in Judges 9:21 as the place to which Gideon's youngest son, Joatham or Jotham, fled to escape from Abimelech after his 69 brothers had been killed.
 Matthew Poole described Beer as "a place remote from Shechem, and out of Abimelech's reach"; and the Pulpit Commentary suggests it is "either the same as Beeroth, among the heights of the tribe of Benjamin (Joshua 9:17), now El-Birch, 'the first halting-place for caravans on the northern road from Jerusalem' (Arthur Penrhyn Stanley, Sinai and Palestine, p.
 210); or a place called by Eusebius 'Beta', now El-Birch, eight Roman miles from Eleutheropolis (now Beit Jibrin), and possibly the same as the place of the same name described by Maundrell as four hours from Jerusalem, and two hours west of Bethel; or, as Ewald thinks, Beer beyond Jordan (Numbers 21:16 [see above])".
 The commentary concludes that "it is impossible to decide which, or whether any, of these is the place designated as Jotham's place of refuge.

 Beer-lahai-roi

-Beer-lahai-roi or well of the Life which saw me is the name of a well in the Negev which is known for its appearance in a story in which God appears to Hagar.
-Later the Book of Genesis claims that Isaac stayed near it.
-Genesis locates this well in the wilderness of Beer-sheba, "on the way to Shur ... between Kadesh and Bered".
+Beer-lahai-roi, or the well of the Living One who sees me, is the name of a well in the Negev where the angel of the appeared to Hagar.
+Later the Book of Genesis states that Isaac stayed near it.
+Genesis 16 locates this well in the wilderness of Beer-sheba, "on the way to Shur ... between Kadesh and Bered".
 Because the Beer in Beer-lahai-roi is simply the Hebrew word "well", the King James Version renders the whole expression "the well Lahairoi".
+Genesis 24:62 has Isaac returning from the well before Rebekah, his wife to-be, was seen coming from Nahor.
+H. E. Ryle thinks that "the Hebrew text (of Genesis 24:62) is probably corrupt.
+Literally rendered, it runs, 'And Isaac came from the coming of the well'; this has been understood to mean 'from the direction of the well' ...
+The clause evidently intends to state that the vicinity of Beer-lahai-roi (Genesis 16:14, Genesis 25:11) is the scene of the meeting between Isaac and Rebekah."

 The biblical references to it may place it somewhere in the vicinity of the modern Bir 'Asluj.